Karthik80-hub/LLM-Comparison-Hub/README.md

 - **Error Handling**: Comprehensive error handling and logging
 - **Reusable Components**: Modules can be used independently
 - **Configurable**: Easy to modify and extend
+- **Hugging Face Compatible**: No external browser dependencies for chart generation

 ### Module Responsibilities